Rosso84/Software_Design/README.md

 4.Get more familiar with unit testing and be familiar with TDD (test driven developement)

-5.Get familiar with Background and conctents of UML standards
+5.Get familiar with Background and contents of UML standards

 6.Get known with pairprogramming and how it can affect software projects

-7.Get familiar with design guidelines and patterns and how it is veryoften used
+7.Get familiar with design guidelines and patterns and how it is very often used

 8.Get known with refactoring of a messy code

-9.Understand the use of Locking and how it can be used to kode thread safe
+9.Understand the use of Locking and how it can be used to code thread safe

-10.Explain the prinsipples of eventhandling
+10.Explain the principles of eventhandling

 11.To have a overview  and know the basic syntaxes of the programming language C# , such as properties and operators, and know the
    UML diagrams : Use case, calssdiagrams and sequencediagrams.